boldandbrad/dotfiles/util/README.md

 # boldandbrad/dotfiles - util

-This directory contains system specific configurations, setup scripts, and assets.
-The relevant utilities for the given host system are automatically sourced while [unpacking](../unpack.sh).
+This directory contains system specific assets.
+The relevant utilities are automatically sourced while [unpacking](../unpack.sh).
 If any manual steps are necessary, the unpack script will note it.

-> [!NOTE]
-> While utilities exist for several systems, only macOS is fully supported at
-> this time.
-Utilities for other systems are considered incomplete or unstable,
-> and their eventual support is not guaranteed.